How to Customize the My Account Page in WooCommerce

 By default, the menu on the My Account page looks as follows.

-To change the order of the tabs in the menu, you can use the woocommerce_account_menu_items filter.
-This filter allows you to modify the items that will be added to the account menu.
-The items are passed to the filter as an array, where each key is the unique ID of the menu item, and the value is the display title of the menu item.
-So, to change the order, you can return the array of menu items in a different order.
-The following snippet illustrates an example of using this hook.
-You can add the code to the functions.php file of your child theme.
+To change the order of the account tabs in the menu, you can use the woocommerce_account_menu_items filter.
+This filter allows you to customize the account menu by modifying the items it displays.
+The items are passed to the filter as an array, with each key representing the unique ID of the menu item and the value representing the display title of the menu item.
+To reorder the tabs, you simply return the array of menu items in a different order.
+The following snippet illustrates how to use this hook.
+You can add this code to the functions.php file of your child theme.

 As you can see in this example, we have moved the “Orders” tab to the end of the menu.
 Save the file and refresh the WooCommerce account page to see the modified result.woocommerce my account-customization menu order